 • To see the full range of rental properties on Dhigurah, check out Hotellook.
 It compares prices among a dozen other accommodation booking services and platforms and offers to choose the best one.

-There are no problems with food either.
-Today, there are about 10 budget restaurants on Dhigurah, all with reasonable prices.
-Dinner for two with grilled fish is up to $30.
-If you take classic Indian or Sri Lankan dishes, of which there are many here, it is easy to spend less than $20.
+There’s no problem with food either.
+Today, there are about 10 restaurants on Dhigurah, all budget-friendly with reasonable prices.
+A dinner for two with grilled fish can cost up to $30.
+If you go for classic Indian or Sri Lankan dishes, which are common here, you can easily spend around $20.

-• An interesting and, most importantly, useful article about Maldivian cuisine, what tourists should try, whether to tip, taxes in the price of dishes, and much more.
+• Here’s an interesting and useful article about Maldivian cuisine, what tourists should try, whether to leave tips, taxes included in the price of dishes, and much more.

 Important note: